evacamilla/JS_call_genius_api/README.md

 Some error message or guide in some way.

 Feedback/animation to make it more obvious for user when something is happening/going on

+Make artistName clickable when displating songs in searchResults

+Now user can search as many times they like on the same thing